 Marketing helps generate revenue for the company.
 When a company promotes its brand to consumers it entices them to choose the products and services that it manufactures thereby increasing revenue.

 Gallup’s 2017 State of the American Workforce report states that companies with an engaged workforce will achieve:

 - 41% lower absenteeism

-- 24% lower turnover of employees in high-turnover organizations
+- 24% lower turnover of employees in high-turnover organisations

-- 59% lower turnover of employees in low-turnover organizations
+- 59% lower turnover of employees in low-turnover organisations

 - 28% less shrinkage (employee theft)